Statistics for Corpus Linguists

 • a ‘thing judged likely to be true, to exist, or to happen’2,

-• While these dictionary definitions capture the intuitive (and rather subjective) nature of probability in everyday language, they leave important questions unanswered.
+While these dictionary definitions capture the main intuition behind probability in everyday language, they leave important questions unanswered.
 How can we quantify probability?
 How can we describe the full range of possible outcomes — and their respective probabilities — in a systematic way?
-To address these concerns, we need a more objective and mathematically grounded notion of probability.
+To address these concerns, we need to refine our current view of probability.

 Relative frequency